Vargas Plateau Regional Park

-Vargas Plateau Regional Park sits on a plateau in the Fremont Hills of Alameda County, California that overlooks the San Francisco Bay, Niles Canyon, and the cities of Fremont, Union City and Newark.
+Vargas Plateau Regional Park sits on a plateau in the Fremont Hills of Alameda County, California, United States, that overlooks the San Francisco Bay, Niles Canyon, and the cities of Fremont, Union City, and Newark.
 The elevation of the park is about 1000 feet, making it an important link with nearby ridge-top parks such as Garin Regional Park, Pleasanton Ridge Regional Park, Mission Peak Regional Preserve, and Sunol Regional Wilderness.

 History

 Vargas Plateau once was part of the homeland of two Ohlone-speaking tribes, the Tuibun and Causen, who used the area for hunting and farming.
 After the Spanish took control of California, the two tribes began living and working at Mission San Jose in 1797.
 After the mission was secularized, the land was granted to Juan Bautista Alvarado and Andres Pico in 1846.
 The native people essentially became serfs under this arrangement, losing any claim to the Vargas Plateau.

 After California became an American state in 1850, many of the old land grants were declared void by American courts.
-Such was the case with the Alvarado and Pico properties, and the land eventually became part of a horse breeding ranch, which was subdivided about 1900.
+Such was the case with the Alvarado and Pico properties, and the land eventually became part of a horse breeding ranch, which was subdivided in about 1900.
 In 1909, Antonio Francisco Vargas bought 444 acres of the "lower ranch" and by 1912, Antonio's brother Manuel and nephew Edward bought 550 acres of the "upper ranch".
 Manuel and Edward used their land for sheep and cattle ranching, as well as for dryland farming.
 The Tavares family inherited the upper ranch after Edward Vargas died in 1978.
 Antonio's direct descendants continued raising cattle on the lower ranch until the land was sold to the East Bay Regional Park District (EBRPD) in 1993.
 EBRPD bought the Tavares' property in 1996.
-The District acquired what were known as the Rose and Comcast properties in 2010, so that the total area of the newly designated Vargas Plateau Regional Park came to 1249 acres.
+The District acquired what was known as the Rose and Comcast properties in 2010 so the total area of the newly designated Vargas Plateau Regional Park came to 1249 acres.